Rev. Martin Luther King Remembered: The Unrelenting Struggle to Oslo

 "I accept this award on behalf of a civil rights movement which is moving with determination and a majestic scorn for risk and danger to establish a reign of freedom and a rule of justice.
 I am mindful that only yesterday in Birmingham, Alabama, our children, crying out for brotherhood, were answered with fire hoses, snarling dogs and even death.
 I am mindful that only yesterday in Philadelphia, Mississippi, young people seeking to secure the right to vote were brutalized and murdered.
 And only yesterday more than 40 houses of worship in the State of Mississippi alone were bombed or burned because they offered a sanctuary to those who would not accept segregation.
 I am mindful that debilitating and grinding poverty afflicts my people and chains them to the lowest rung of the economic ladder."

 This is the fourth in our series of posts about Martin Luther King, Jr., to mark the 50th anniversary of his assassination in Memphis, Tennessee, on April 4, 1968.
-Read the first installment here, the second here, and the third, about the most famous speech last century, here.
+Read the third installment, about the most famous speech last century, here.